Battle of Munda Point: Battle

 Inland, the U.S. troops advanced towards Bilbao Hill.
-In the center of the frontline, the US infantrymen were supported by six tanks from the 10th Defense Battalion that had recently arrived from the Russell Islands, and attacked with flamethrowers, small arms and grenades.
-Two Marine tanks were destroyed in this fighting, while the others were forced to withdraw, and over the course of the next couple of days heavy fighting occurred.
+In the center of the frontline, the U.S. infantrymen were supported by six tanks from the 10th Defense Battalion that had recently arrived from the Russell Islands, and attacked with flamethrowers, small arms and grenades.
+Two Marine tanks were destroyed in this fighting while the others were forced to withdraw, and over the course of the next couple of days heavy fighting occurred.
 Even when pillboxes were overrun, invariably one defender remained to fight to the death.

-On the extreme right flank, though, the advancing U.S. troops made steady gains over several days.
-Here, the advance pushed too far forward, outstripping their supply line and neighboring units, and on 28 July the Japanese 13th Infantry Regiment found a gap in the U.S. line between the 148th and 161st Infantry Regiments, and surrounded a U.S. supply dump.
+On the extreme right flank, the advancing U.S. troops made steady gains over several days.
+Here, the advance pushed too far forward, outstripping their supply line and neighboring units, and on 28 July the Japanese 13th Infantry Regiment found a gap in the U.S. line between the 148th and 161st Infantry Regiments and surrounded a U.S. supply dump.
 In response, two battalions of the U.S. divisional reserve (169th Infantry Regiment) were committed.
 Four U.S. rifle companies counterattacked the 200 Japanese troops around the supply dump, restoring the situation while incurring heavy casualties.
 Meanwhile, the offensive in the south continued towards Shimzu Hill, about 1000 yd from the outer limits of the airfield continued.

 A change of command of the 43rd Infantry Division took place on 29 July, with Major General John R. Hodge taking over from Hester.
-On 30 July, the Japanese commander, Sasaki, ordered a withdrawal closer to the airfield.
+On 30 July Sasaki ordered a withdrawal closer to the airfield.
 Shimzu Hill was taken by U.S. forces the following day.
 As the fighting continued, the Japanese medical and resupply systems broke down as the Sasaki's men were reduced to around half strength.
 On 1 August, elements from the 103rd Infantry Regiment reached the outskirts of the airfield, while the 27th Infantry Regiment, detached from the 25th Infantry Division, was pushed into the line to reinvigorate the final drive.
-Japanese troops defending the ridges along the Munda Trail hastily withdrew when pressed and by 2 August only limited opposition was provided, except around Bibilo and Kokoengolo Hills.
+Japanese troops defending the ridges along the Munda Trail hastily withdrew when pressed, and by 2 August only limited opposition was provided, except around Bibilo and Kokoengolo Hills.

 For the Japanese, the situation grew desperate.
-Communications with Rabaul had been severed and casualties had heavily reduced their fighting elements with many of the senior leaders among the dead or wounded.
+Communications with Rabaul had been severed, and casualties had heavily reduced their fighting elements with many of the senior leaders among the dead or wounded.
 The advancing U.S. divisions converged around the eastern edges of the airfield on 3 August, and although Sasaki ordered an evacuation that day, Japanese defenders continued to offer resistance around the hills.
 Throughout 4 August, Japanese pillboxes and foxholes were reduced by U.S. troops attacking with indirect fire support weapons and machine guns.
-After encircling the airfield, US forces captured Bibilo Hill on 4 August.
+After encircling the airfield, U.S. forces captured Bibilo Hill on 4 August.
 Fighting alongside Marine tanks and supported by mortars and 37 mm guns, U.S. infantrymen captured the airfield late on 5 August.